chandrashekharmotigi/Ecommerce_Sales_Analysis_Using_Excel/README.md

 # 📊 Ecommerce Sales Analysis Dashboard

-Welcome to the **Ecommerce Sales Analysis Dashboard**!
-This project provides a comprehensive overview of ecommerce performance across various segments, categories, and regions.
-With an easy-to-use dashboard created in **Microsoft Excel**, stakeholders can explore trends, KPIs, and insights to make data-driven decisions.

----

 ## 🎯 Project Objective

 The main goal of this dashboard is to analyze **ecommerce profitability** by focusing on the profit generated in different **segments, categories, and regions**.
 It highlights **monthly trends** in sales and profit, allowing stakeholders to compare metrics and drive data-driven decisions.